functional-architecture/functional-architecture.github.io/events/funarch-2024/index.md

 FUNARCH 2024 will be co-colocated with [ICFP 2024](https://icfp24.sigplan.org/) in Milan on September 6th 2024.

+The [Call for Papers](cfp/) is open - submission deadline 3rd June 2024.

 News is available on [Mastodon](https://discuss.systems/@funarch), [Bluesky](https://bsky.app/profile/funarch.bsky.social), and [Twitter](https://twitter.com/ACMFUNARCH).